Manaslu Circuit Trek

 • Lower elevations often have Western-style toilets.
 Higher up, expect simple squat toilets shared among trekkers.
 All are clean but basic.

-• Yes, travel insurance covering high-altitude trekking and emergency evacuation is required.
+• Yes, travel insurance covering high-altitude trekking and helicopter evacuation is strongly recommended.

 Client Reviews